learnk8s/learnk8s.io/src/custom-authentication/content.md

 If any of the authentication plugins can successfully authenticate a request, then authentication is complete and the request proceeds to the authorisation stage.

-If none of the authentication plugin can authenticate the request, the request is rejected with a [401 Unauthorized](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/401) HTTP status code.
+If none of the authentication plugins can authenticate the request, the request is rejected with a [401 Unauthorized](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/401) HTTP status code.

 > Note that the [401 Unauthorized](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/401) status code is a [long-standing misnomer](https://stackoverflow.com/a/6937030/4747193) as it indicates _authentication_ errors and **not** _authorisation_ errors.
 The HTTP status code for authorisation errors is [403 Forbidden](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/403).

-_So what authentication plugin do there exist?_
+_So what authentication plugins do there exist?_

 Well, first of all, Kubernetes does not provide an open plugin mechanism that allows you to develop your own plugins and simply plug them into Kubernetes.